ashleykleynhans/fb-share-test/README.md

 ```

 ### Production Testing

-Once deployed to your nginx web server with a public domain:
+Once deployed to your nginx web server with a public domain and SSL:

 1. **Access your application:**
-   - Visit `http://your-domain.com/` for the path-based route
+   - Visit `https://your-domain.com/` for the path-based route
-   - Visit `http://your-domain.com/share?id=test123` for the query parameter route
+   - Visit `https://your-domain.com/share?id=test123` for the query parameter route

 2. **Validate Open Graph tags:**
    - Use Facebook's Sharing Debugger: https://developers.facebook.com/tools/debug/
-   - Enter your production URL (e.g., `http://your-domain.com/`)
+   - Enter your production URL (e.g., `https://your-domain.com/`)
    - Facebook will show how your page will appear when shared
-   - You can also use this to clear Facebook's cache if you make changes
+   - Click "Scrape Again" to clear Facebook's cache if you make changes

 3. **Test sharing:**
    - Click the share buttons on your page